What You Need To Know About Moving On After A Divorce

 Whether you initiated the divorce and the level of closure you've attained can affect how well you feel after the divorce.
 Closure acknowledges what you've been through, how it makes you feel, and how your experiences affect you moving forward.

 "By knowing the reasons why the relationship isn't working, the initiator of the breakup has already sorted out his or her story.
-However, the person being broken up with is thrust from being in safe psychological territory into an abyss, particularly if the relationship was seemingly safe, secure, and serious."— Why We Need Closure From Broken Relationships
+However, the person being broken up with is thrust from being in safe psychological territory into an abyss, particularly if the relationship was seemingly safe, stable, and serious."— Why We Need Closure From Broken Relationships

 Divorce can impact mental and emotional health in the following ways, for example: